-The Raster is a digital delay with a pitch- and frequency-shifter integrated into the feedback loop.
-It delivers a wide range of sounds including harmonized delays, reverse delays, chorus, arpeggios, infinite descents, chaotic self-oscillation, and continuously evolving soundscapes.
+The Raster™ is a digital delay with a pitch and frequency shifter integrated into the feedback loop.
+Forward or reverse delay can be shifted once or have continuously shifted repeats.
+It delivers a wide range of sounds including modulated and harmonized delays, reverse delays, chorus, arpeggios, infinite descents, chaotic self-oscillation, and continuously evolving soundscapes.

 Beyond pitch shifting, a combination phase/frequency shifter creates subtle evolving repeats, dissonant harmonies, and barber pole flanging.
 It can be pushed to extremes for ring modulation and inharmonic shifted delays that distort and break apart.

 The Raster’s modulation section has seven waveforms that can be assigned to delay time, pitch shift, or effect level (for tremolo).
 There are two random waveforms for glitchy sliced delays or random pitch shift, wow and flutter, and broken tape deck effects.
 Envelope and inverse envelope enable dynamic flanging and pitch bent delays.
 Stereo controls adjust the modulation amount and phase between channels, for subtle shifts or swirling psychedelic washes.

 Capable of extreme sonic mayhem, the Raster can also be used with restraint to add unique character to your sound.